 Vintage Volvo 6V to 12V Conversion

-originally posted 07/2002 R. Kwas (Updates and additional info as it develops.)
+originally posted 07/2002 R. Kwas (Updates, Comments, and additional material added continuously.)

 The practical information here is presented for the benefit of those doing this upgrade, or just those considering it, and is based on an actual conversion performed by Bill Matuscak in Wisconsin, under my guidance (strictly via e-mail and pix...).
 Taken one item at a time, the article will cover background information and actual steps required, with actual Bill's actual results and notes [in yellow] here and there.
 As usual, I stand by the info presented here, and will always try to help with questions, but in the end, YOU are the master of YOUR destiny, hence the following disclaimer.